Nursery Admission Statement

 - We promote healthy eating in school and participate in the governments ‘School Fruit and Vegetable Scheme’.
 This entitles each child to a free piece of fruit or vegetable each school day.
 Under the Welfare Food Scheme, run by the Department of Health, ‘Under fives’ are also eligible for free school milk.

-The next academic year starting 1st September 2018 for children born 1st September 2014 to August 2015.
-Applications should be made directly to the school, as outlined, from Monday 5th February 2018.
+The next academic year starting 1st September 2021 for children born 1st September 2017 to August 2018.
+Applications should be made directly to the school, from Monday 1st February 2021.

 If applications to Abel Smith Nursery exceed the number of places available, then the following set of admission criteria, or rules, are used to decide which children to offer places to: